pbund/blog2/content/posts/2022-12-21-EEM-sync-nosync.md

 Note that EEM usually requires an event detector to be specified, i.e. CLI events, syslog events, routing events, etc. The sync argument is only used with the CLI event detector.

-As far as I can tell, synchronous mode (“sync yes”) is required ***only*** if you want your EEM applet to run ***before*** the original CLI command.
+As far as I can tell, synchronous mode (“sync yes”) is required ***only*** if you want to run both the EEM applet ***and*** the original CLI command, ***in that order***.
 If you don’t care about the order, or don’t want to run the original CLI command, then it doesn’t matter whether you use sync mode or not.

 Let’s show some examples.
+(These were run on a Cisco ISR 4331 running 16.9.6 code.)

 ### Synchronous mode (“sync yes”)